-- Initial recommended dose is 20 mg/kg once daily based on patient’s actual or ideal weight, whichever is less.
+- Initial recommended dose is 15 mg/kg in adults and 20 mg/kg in children once daily based on patient’s actual or ideal weight, whichever is less.
 Monitor the patient’s blood count every 2 weeks.

 - Dosing adjustments can be made if blood counts are in an acceptable range.

-- Increase dose 5 mg/kg/day every 8 weeks or if a painful crisis occurs, until a maximum tolerated dose of 35 mg/kg/day is reached.
+- Increase dose 5 mg/kg/day every 8 weeks or if a painful crisis occurs.
+Give until mild myelosuppression is achieved, up to a maximum of 35 mg/kg/day.

 - If blood counts are considered toxic, discontinue SIKLOS until hematologic recovery.